lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/Risk/READme.md

 **Benefits Management at the Portfolio Level and Programme and Project Level .**

 **Large capital programmes are often called capital projects, we have herein referred to it as a programme, to distinguish it clearly from its component projects.
 Success at a project level** tends to be about very specific outputs.
-But until cyclists are able to start using it, no benefits will be realised.
-Benefits management ensures the project level outputs are delivered (including outputs like delivery of the infrastructure, updated operational regimes, engagement with the community, communications for the launch etc.) and that in collection they add up to the benefit claimed in the programme business case for the investment required, this is demonstrated by table 1 below:
+Benefits management ensures the project level outputs are delivered (including outputs like delivery of the infrastructure, updated operational regimes, engagement with the community, communications for the launch etc.) and that in collection they add up to the benefit claimed in the programme business case for the investment required.

-Table 1: The benefits picture at different programme levels
+The benefits picture at different programme levels:

 | **Level**                              | **The benefit value chain** | **The dis-benefit value chain** | **Attribute**                                  | **Key management focus** |
 | -------------------------------------- | --------------------------- | ------------------------------- | ---------------------------------------------- | ------------------------ |